lhw610/lhw610.github.io/index.md

 # About me

-I'm a full-time **Computer Vision Engineer** at **[Allen Institute for Cell Science](https://alleninstitute.org/what-we-do/cell-science/)** in Seattle since July 2019.
+I'm a full-time **AI Scientist** at **Philips Reseach North Amercia** in Cambridge since July 2020.
 ---

+*I work on research problems in computer vision, deep learning, and statistical analysis for ultrasound applications.*

+## Previous work experiences
+- **Scientific Data Engineer** - Allen Institute for Cell Science:
+  *July 2019 - July 2020*<br />
-*I work on research problems in computer vision, deep learning, and statistical analysis.
-At Allen Institute, I am developing an open source tools for microscopic cell image analysis such as **[Allen Cell Structure Segmenter](https://www.allencell.org/segmenter.html)**.
+  At Allen Institute, I developed an open source tools for microscopic cell image analysis such as **[Allen Cell Structure Segmenter](https://www.allencell.org/segmenter.html)**.
 As a member of Assay Development Team, I design an algorithms to process and analyze quantitative information from biological data.
-This includes algorithm design, feasibility test, and pipeline implementation*
+This includes algorithm design, feasibility test, and pipeline implementation.

-## Previous work experiences

 - **Machine Learning Research Assistant** - Cornell University:
   *Aug 2018 - Jun 2019*<br />